Pralinen/MeaningfulAnalysis/README.md

 # MeaningfulAnalysis
-Data analysis for bachelor thesis in psychology @ LU.
+Data analysis repo for bachelor thesis in psychology @ LU.